voxpupuli/puppet-wildfly/README.md

 Should work on every Redhat or Debian family member, tested with Wildfly 10.1, 10.0, 9.0, 8.2, 8.1 & 8.0 and with JBoss EAP (tested on 6.1/6.2/6.3/6.4 and 7.0).
 Some defines may work only in certain versions.

-[Vagrant Fedora 21, Puppet 4.2.1 example](https://github.com/biemond/vagrant-fedora20-puppet) with Wildfly 8.2 and Apache AJP, Postgres db.
+[Vagrant Fedora 21, Puppet 4.2.1 example](https://github.com/biemond/vagrant-fedora20-puppet) with Wildfly 8.2, Apache AJP and PostgreSQL.

 [Vagrant CentOS Standalone HA + Gossip Router example](https://github.com/jairojunior/wildfly-ha-tcpgossip-vagrant-puppet) with two nodes, a gossip router and a load balancer (httpd + mod_cluster).